sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 \image html beginners_paraview_top.png "Paraview top-bar"

 Now you'll have a solid sphere with highlighted lines.
 To view the interior of the domain, you'll need to add a filter.
+To access the filters, navigate to `Filters` on the top menu bar, hover over `Alphabetical`, and search for your filter of choice.
 Probably the two most helpful filters for viewing the domain are the `Slice` and `Clip` filters.
 (Note that you'll have to choose the `Surface With Edges` option for each filter separately.)